DTegano/NHL-Prediction-using-Machine-Learning/README.md

        'Positive' Class : W
 ```

-Based on the accuracy, this is my best model yet with this data.
+Once the model was initially run, I ran the model again with the different folds and modified the learning rate and batch sizes.
+Based on the final accuracy, this is my best model yet with this data.
 Despite exhaustive efforts to push past the 60% threshold, it seems I'm either stuck at a local or global minimum - meaning any changes to my weights results in a lesser accuracy.
+If it was truly a local minimum, I may be able to increase my accuracy with a higher learning rate but several attempts with different learning rates, this seems to be the best I can do with my data.

 # Troubleshoot

 With the above results, what exactly went wrong here?
 Did I not have the correct variables?
 Did I not have enough data?
 Is predicting using a cumulative mean a poor way to approach these predictions?
 Well, there's one way I can at least narrow down my options - and that's running the predictions with my raw data.

 I know what you're thinking, and believe me, I share your concern.
 Using my raw data means that I'm using real stats from each game - including goals scored!
 It would be a no-brainer for my model to get 100% accuracy.
-But what if I removed the obvious stats that would give away the outcome of the game, such as: Goals, Empty Netters, Goals Against, Differential, Points, Wins, etc. In fact, I'll only keep 14 variables that can be unrelated, more or less, to the result:
+But what if I removed the obvious stats that would give away the outcome of the game, such as: Goals, Empty Netters, Goals Against, Differential, Points, Wins, etc. In fact, I'll only keep 14 variables that are unrelated, more or less, to the result:

 <img src = "https://user-images.githubusercontent.com/39016197/90059220-0b426480-dca0-11ea-8609-9eedcfceaa9d.png" width = 1600 height = 350>